What is a workflow management system?

 Look for a WMS that allows users to easily build customized dashboards and reports that track KPIs, SLAs, and other key metrics.

 Below are 10 workflow system features that every company should consider as they explore their WMS options.
 These features give teams the control and visibility they need to optimize their workflows and drive business strategy.

-The brilliance of no-code software comes from two of its defining qualities: 1) it’s easy to set up and 2) changes to workflows or processes — as well as revisions to automations, rules, and reports — can be made quickly, without the intervention of a developer or admin.
+The brilliance of low-code/no-code software comes from two of its defining qualities: it’s easy to set up, and changes to workflows or processes — as well as revisions to automations, rules, and reports — can be made quickly, without always having to send a ticket to IT.

 - Increases the amount of time available to focus on value-creating activities